-At the meeting, we will be electing one member of our Board of Directors, ratifying the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending December 31, 2019, holding an advisory vote on executive compensation, approving an amendment and restatement of the Company's 2015 Equity Incentive Plan and acting upon such other matters as may properly come before the meeting or any adjournments or postponements thereof.
+At the meeting, we will be electing two members of our Board of Directors, ratifying the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending December 31, 2021, holding an advisory vote on executive compensation, approving an increase to the number of shares issuable under the Company's 2015 Equity Incentive Plan and acting upon such other matters as may properly come before the meeting or any adjournments or postponements thereof.

-Additional details regarding admission to the 2019 Annual Meeting and the business to be conducted are described in the accompanying proxy materials.
-Also included is a copy of our Annual Report on Form 10-K for the year ended December 31, 2018.
+Details regarding the 2021 Annual Meeting and the business to be conducted are described in the accompanying proxy materials.
+Also included is a copy of our Annual Report on Form 10-K for the year ended December 31, 2020.
 We encourage you to read this information carefully.

-It is important that your shares be represented and voted at the 2019 Annual Meeting.
+It is important that your shares be represented and voted at the 2021 Annual Meeting.
 As discussed in the Proxy Statement, voting by proxy does not deprive you of your right to attend the Annual Meeting.

-WHETHER OR NOT YOU PLAN TO ATTEND THE 2019 ANNUAL MEETING, WE HOPE YOU WILL VOTE AS SOON AS POSSIBLE.
+WHETHER OR NOT YOU PLAN TO ATTEND THE 2021 ANNUAL MEETING, WE HOPE YOU WILL VOTE AS SOON AS POSSIBLE.
 YOU MAY VOTE OVER THE INTERNET, BY TELEPHONE OR BY MAILING A PROXY CARD.
-VOTING OVER THE INTERNET, BY TELEPHONE OR BY WRITTEN PROXY WILL ENSURE YOUR REPRESENTATION AT THE 2019 ANNUAL MEETING REGARDLESS OF WHETHER OR NOT YOU ATTEND IN PERSON.
+VOTING OVER THE INTERNET, BY TELEPHONE OR BY WRITTEN PROXY WILL ENSURE YOUR REPRESENTATION AT THE 2021 ANNUAL MEETING REGARDLESS OF WHETHER OR NOT YOU ATTEND THE ANNUAL MEETING.
 PLEASE REVIEW THE INSTRUCTIONS ON THE NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIALS YOU RECEIVED IN THE MAIL REGARDING EACH OF THESE VOTING OPTIONS.

-If you have any questions concerning the annual meeting or the proposals, please contact our Investor Relations department at (800) 575-7606 or MacKenzie Partners, Inc., our proxy solicitor, at (800) 322-2885.
-For questions regarding your stock ownership, you may contact our transfer agent, American Stock Transfer & Trust Co., by e-mail through their website at www.amstock.com or by phone at (800) 937-5449 (within the U.S. and Canada) or (718) 921-8124 (outside the U.S. and Canada).
+If you have any questions concerning the annual meeting or the proposals, please contact our Investor Relations department at (800) 575-7606.
+For questions regarding your stock ownership, you may contact our transfer agent, American Stock Transfer & Trust Co., by e-mail through their website at www.amstock.com or by phone at (800) 937-5449 (within the U.S. and Canada) or 718-921-8200 ext.
+4801 (outside the U.S. and Canada).